UKHO/docs/software-engineering/strategy/software-engineering-ai-strategy.md

 Priority rationale:

 - Low friction: developer assistants yield quick productivity gains for routine code and documentation tasks.
-- High value: automated testing and CI/CD optimisations reduce downstream defects and rework.
+- High value: automated testing and appropriately governed CI/CD optimisations can reduce downstream defects and rework, but higher-risk release automation work should be led or closely reviewed by experienced engineers.
 - Safety alignment: security scanning and static analysis can be integrated with established security tooling to reduce risk.

 ## 6. Capability Development